Linussgi/arma-signal-simulator/README.md

 # arma-signal-simulator
 Interactive web-based simulator for ARMA(p, q) processes driven by white noise.
+Poles and zeros (shown in the unit circle) can be dragged with the mouse to observe effects in frequnecy and time domain response.
 Built with D3.js.

 ## Features